-The Steps 2 STEM Summer Research Internship is a 4-week research experience for students participating in the Pima County JTED's Bioscience and Health Science programs
+The Steps 2 STEM Summer Research Internship is a 4-week research experience for students participating in the Pima County JTED's Biotechnology and Healthcare Foundations programs

-Interns participating in Steps 2 STEM go through two days of science literacy training.
-The following four weeks will be spent working with professionals in STEM-related fields across the University of Arizona.
+Interns participating in Steps 2 STEM complete two days of science literacy training prior to spending the following four weeks working with professionals in STEM-related research laboratories across the University of Arizona campus.
 At the conclusion of the 4-week internship, interns present their experience at the Steps 2 STEM Research Exhibit.
 Steps 2 STEM is a collaborative project with Nadja Anderson, PhD, Director of the BIOTECH Project at the University of Arizona.

-Environmental Scholars is a week long summer experience for high school students made possible through our partnership with the Upward Bound program which works to help high school students successfully transition to their college careers.
-Over the course of the week students learn about environmental health and about the support provided for them at a four year institution.
-As a final project students create a project proposal to tackle an environmental concern in their community.
+Environmental Scholars (ES) is a weeklong summer experience for high school students made possible through our partnership with the Upward Bound program, which helps high school students successfully transition to their college careers.
+Through this program students learn about environmental health and the support provided for them at a four-year institution.
+As a final project students create a grant proposal to tackle an environmental concern in their community.

 For more information about Environmental Scholars click here.

 Program Coordinator: Leesa Lyons - email Leesa

 Toxic Detectives is a week-long summer program for middle school students (grades 6-8) that introduces students to the field of environmental health and toxicology.
 This program provides students with the opportunity to make real world connections to their own environment through a variety of hands-on science experiments, research laboratory tours, and STEM professional guest speakers.
 In addition, students will get the chance to explore the University of Arizona campus as well as attend some off-campus field trips.
 The program ends with a final showcase event on the last day where students give an oral presentation on a toxin of their choice.

 The goal of Toxic Detectives is to instill confidence in students of their ability to pursue a science academic or career path.